 Blazing the cryptoliberalisation trail – digest of the Belarusian economy

-On 22 December 2017, the President of Belarus Alexander Lukashenka has signed a presidential decree that identified Belarus as the first country in the world to legalise the blockchain—a digital ledger in which transactions made in cryptocurrencies can be chronologically recorded, people have compete freedom when trading Forex in this country.
+On 22 December 2017, the President of Belarus Alexander Lukashenka signed a presidential decree that identified Belarus as the first country in the world to legalise the blockchain—a digital ledger in which transactions made in online trading can be chronologically recorded, people have compete freedom when trading Forex in this country.

 In the meantime, improved oil prices have helped the government outpace their economic growth plans for 2017.
 This has led to forecasts for 2018 to be even more ambitious.